worldmaking/digm5010/time.md

 - What we perceive as timbre, or sound color, consists mostly of frequencies above 100Hz well into the thousands of Hz (kHz).
 For example, we distinguish between different vowel sounds according to proportions of frequencies (called formants) in the range of 240 to 2500 Hz.
 A high hat cymbal is largely made of a complexity of much higher frequencies.
 - Human auditory perception begins to trail off above 10000 - 20000 Hz (10 - 20kHz), depending greatly on age.
 Sounds above these frequencies are audible to many other species.
 A high frequency of 20kHz implies a cyclic duration of just 0.00005 seconds.
 High frequencies imply short durations.
 - Standard audio CDs are encoded at a sampling rate of 44100Hz, which means a frequency of 44100 samples per second.
 That implies they can represent frequencies of up to 22050Hz, close to the limit of human perception.
 Web audio processing today is also usually sampled at 44100Hz.
+-->

 The fact that the whole gamut of musical phenomena, from an entire composition of movements, to meter and rhythm, to pitch and finally sound color can be described by a single continuum of time has been noted by composers such as Charles Ives, Henry Cowell, Iannis Xenakis and Karlheinz Stockhausen.

 ----

 ## The Great Computer Music Problem

-Many of the early electronic and computer music composers, including Xenakis and Stockhausen, were attracted to the medium for the apparently unlimited range of possible timbres it could produce.
+Many of these early electronic and computer music composers were attracted to the medium for the apparently unlimited range of possible timbres it could produce.
 Rather than being limited to the sounds we can coerce physical objects to emanate, we have the entire spectrum available, every possible variation of placing sample values in a sequence, without limitation.
 In addition to the potential to find [the new sound](http://www.youtube.com/watch?v=pQLlR4pvhyg), the computer was also attractive to composers as a precise, accurate and moreover obedient performer.
 Never before could a composer realize such control over every tiny detail of a composition: the computer will perfectly reproduce the commands issued to it.
 (Of course, both of these trends mirror the industrial era from which they were borne.)

 Unfortunately, although the space of possible sounds in just one second of CD-quality audio is practically infinite, the vast majority of them are uninteresting, and quite likely unpleasant.

 > This is perhaps emblematic of a more general problem: with so much data, and so much ability to generate & transform it, how to make *sense* out of it?
 How to retain that promise of infinity without becoming lost in noise, or resting too much upon what is already known?

 For example, selecting samples randomly results in psychologically indistinguishable white noise.
 But specifying each sample manually would be beyond tedious.
 So, with all the infinite possibilities of sounds available, the question is **how should one navigate and determine the space of all possible sample sequences to find things that are interesting**?
+How should one **organize sound**?

 > This is could be a great prompt for making: **to design a function to map from discrete time to an interesting sequence of data as sound**.
 Without borrowing or leaning too much on things you already know, how would you approach this problem; how would you break it down?
 For example, what are the salient general features that we perceive in sound, how can they be generated algorithmically, with what kinds of meaningful control?

-We must also be careful to not let the regular space of digital sound (or indeed pixel space in images) mislead us.
+> We must also be careful to not let the regular space of digital sound (or indeed pixel space in images) mislead us.
 The ear is not equally sensitive across frequencies and amplitudes, and there are perceptual effects such as fusion and masking, phantom fundamentals etc. to take into account.

 ![](img/fletcher-munson.png)

 - [Variance between species](https://en.wikipedia.org/wiki/Hearing_range)

+---

 ## Music-III